underscoreio/essential-scala/src/pages/objects/sealed-traits.md

 ### Really Printing Shapes

+We lied...

-For the enthusiastic... modify your code from the previous exercise to actually print the shapes using asterisks.
+For the enthusiastic, modify your code from the previous exercise to actually print the shapes using asterisks.
 This exercise is probably best done as homework.

 Here are some useful tips: